bharatnautiyal/ELK_Stack/README.md

 .

-# Download and install the Debian package of Kibana v8.10.1
+# Download and install the Debian package of Kibana.

 sudo apt update